Building a Community Park: 9 Steps You Should Follow

 - Landscape Architects: No other profession gets more involved in public park design than landscape architects.
 They’re often called on to take park projects from concept to completion, and it’s almost always to do so within budget restrictions.
 Smart and experienced landscape architects know how important options for multiple activities are to public park design as well.
 If you’re planning a public park design, landscape architecture and consulting professionals trained in this field can help you find the most efficient and best use of the proposed park space.

 One word of caution about community involvement — don’t let community members get too involved in the detailed design work.
 Design by committee rarely works.
 Seek more about desired features and general ideas, and work to develop plans with a select group of representatives.
-If you’ve conducted a comprehensive community survey, you’ll likely have more suggestions that you can accommodate in your park design.
+If you’ve conducted a comprehensive community survey, you’ll likely have more suggestions that you can accommodate in your park design and eventual build.
 That’s to be expected.
 Your job will be sorting through options for multiple, feasible activities.

 4. Factor in Landscaping and Architecture